itonx/ezpyc/README.md

 └───mycommand.py
 ```

-Open a terminal and run the command using the name of your script:
+Open a terminal and run the command using the name of your script (no need to type the full path or restart the terminal if you add new scripts):

 ```bash
 mycommand
 ```

-No need to restart your terminal if you add new scripts to the `.ezpyc` folder.

 If you want to know how to process command line arguments with `click` see `hworld` built-in script or review `click` documentation: https://click.palletsprojects.com/en/stable/.